Ross Homan

-Ross Homan (born March 5, 1987) is a former American football linebacker.
-After playing college football for Ohio State, he was drafted by the Minnesota Vikings in the sixth round of the 2011 NFL Draft.
+Ross Homan (born March 5, 1987) is an American former professional football linebacker.
+After playing college football for Ohio State, he was selected by the Minnesota Vikings in the sixth round of the 2011 NFL draft.
 He was also a member of the Tampa Bay Buccaneers.

-Early years
+Early life

 Homan played high school football at his hometown Coldwater High School, where he recorded more than 300 solo tackles and 182 assists, including 25 tackles for lost yardage.
 He also was Ohio's 2005 Division IV Player of the Year and led Coldwater to the 2005 Ohio Division IV State Championship.
 In his career at Coldwater, he also played running back where he recorded 2,418 yards and 40 touchdowns on 382 carries and caught 43 passes for 737 yards and nine touchdowns.

 College career

 During his college career, he had a major impact on the defense of the Ohio State Buckeyes.
 He recorded 253 tackles, two forced fumble, and seven interceptions.
 Asked by recruiters why he had "only" 120 tackles his senior year he admitted he had played with a broken collarbone.